Deciding some Maltsev conditions in finite idempotent algebras: From local to global

 The proof of part~(\ref{itmS}) is similar.
-Note that our construction is such that the image of each $(x,i)$ in the resulting $J\times P$-shaped walk is exactly $\tupl a_i$.
+Note that our construction for this part is such that the image of each $(x,i)$ in the resulting $J\times P$-shaped walk is exactly $\tupl a_i$.
 We will use this in the next paragraph.